VCCE/VCC/docs/UserGuide.md

  This module emulates the Tandy FD-502 Floppy disk controller with 4 Double Sided/ Double density disk drives attached.
 It adds 5 options to the Menu.
 The first 4 are simply to Insert / Eject Virtual disk (DSK) images.
-When selected the fd502.dll will autoload the disk11.rom file which contains Disk Extended Color Basic (DECB) which is the coco extension required to read floppy disks
+Normally the fd502.dll will autoload the disk11.rom file which contains Disk Extended Color Basic (DECB) which is the coco extension required to read floppy disks.

  Usage details can be found in the Disks Section of this manual.